SirAndalot/Real-Time-Sentiment-Analysis/README.md

   Python 3.7+
   Microphone
-  Vosk model (any English model) ([download from here](https://alphacephei.com/vosk/models)) After downloading the model, rename it to "model" and add it to the project
+  Vosk model (any English model) ([download from here](https://alphacephei.com/vosk/models)) After downloading the model, rename it to "model" and add it to the project.

   Libraries: pyaudio, vosk, nltk, numpy